john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 26. HoME - Volume 11 - Part 2 - Chapter 13 - Concerning the Dwarves
 27. HoME - Volume 12 - Part 10 - Of Dwarves and Men
 28. The Hobbit - Chapter 3 - A Short Rest
+29. The Silmarillion - Index of Names
+30. The Silmarillion - Chapter 20 - Of the Fifth Battle: Nirnaeth Arnoediad
+31. HoME - Volume 11 - The Grey Annals
+32. The Silmarillion - Chapter 24 - Of the Voyage of Earendil and the War of Wrath